CopernicaMarketingSoftware/Documentation/SMTPeter/smtp-credentials.md

 If you use the [bounce-tracking feature](bounce-handling), SMTPeter replaces the envelope address and delivers the mail using its own envelope address.
-In that case all bounces end up at SMTPeter, and you will not receive any Delivery Status Notification (DSN) messages.
-You should use the REST API, the dashboard or the feedback loops to be informed about these errors.
+The envelope address that the recipient sees will therefore be different than the envelope that you supplied.
+All bounces first end up at SMTPeter, before they are optionally forwarded to the envelope address that you supplied.

 However, if you do not hand over the bounce handling to SMTPeter, SMTPeter behaves as a normal MTA and sends back DSN messages to your envelope address when anything goes wrong.
-If you inject mails using a traditional email client like Thunderbird or Outlook, we recommend not to enable bounce handling, because you probably want to receive the bounces for these individual emails in your own inbox right after you've submitted the mail.

 SMTPeter also supports the SMTP DSN extension, meaning that you can pass parameters to the "MAIL FROM" and "RCPT TO" commands that control